 You also need to consider how easy it is to set up a campaign.
 Fortunately, all of the biggest platforms offer self-service campaign building and advertising setup, reducing the need for rep contact or things like a minimum quarterly budget.

-To make your decision easier, consider the following information on the biggest and most conveniently accessible paid social media platforms, including demographic data for each channel along with their respective strengths and weaknesses.
+To make your decision easier, here’s a look at the major paid social media platforms, including demographic data for each channel, along with their respective strengths and weaknesses.

 Social Media Marketing with Facebook

 Facebook is the largest social network by far with the broadest reach both in terms of overall volume and in its even mix of audience demographics.

 Audiences on Facebook still skew slightly younger, with 18-29 year olds as the most active users.
 But nearly 80% of 30-49 year olds in the U.S. use it too, as do 61% of 50-64 year olds.
 Facebook has the second-largest user base of older adults with 36% U.S. adults 65 and older on the platform.